 Benefits of Drug Rehab for Women and Children

 During rehab, many women experience the most vulnerable and difficult period of their life.
 As much as we try to ease the process, it will always be a challenge.
-But experience shows that both parents and children thrive in rehab programs with residential beds for children.
+But experience shows that both parents and children thrive in rehab programs for women with children.
 This is because these specialized programs can quickly pinpoint the negative behaviors the mother struggles with while she receives the support of living with other similarly situated recovering moms.

 Healing the Family During Addiction